travis-ci/docs-travis-ci-com/blog/_posts/2013-03-13-client-api-isolation.md

 ### Any caveats?

 As you may noticed, there is one small disadvantage of using CORS.
-A browser need to fire an additional `OPTIONS` request before making the actual request.
+A browser needs to fire an additional `OPTIONS` request before making the actual request.
-Handling such request is really fast, because most of the time you don't need to do anything more than setting up a few headers, but you pay the cost of doing the request anyway.
+Handling such a request is really fast, because most of the time you don't need to do anything more than setting up a few headers, but you pay the cost of doing the request anyway.